The reviews have begun to come in for “

 “Crazy Rich Asians” is a glitzy story that follows New York professor Rachel Chu (Wu) on a trip with her boyfriend, fellow professor Nick Young (Golding), to his family’s home of Singapore.
 While meeting the family is stressful in and of itself, Nick’s is far from what Rachel expected because, well, they’re crazy rich.
 From wild wealth to drama with his relatives, Rachel’s ride in Asia deals with love, family, and the price of happiness.

 highly satisfying, decidedly old-fashioned romantic comedy,” “ heartwarming, well-acted — and decadent,” and “ breathless fun.”

-As the first big-screen release in more than two decades with an Asian-majority cast, the film marks a major moment for the Asian community.
+first big-screen release in more than two decades with an Asian-majority cast, the film marks a major moment for the Asian community.
 In a recent post, Wu explained why the film felt so monumental to her.

 “Before [‘Crazy Rich Asians’], I hadn’t even done a tiny part in a studio film ...
 I never dreamed I would get to star in one ... because I had never seen that happen to someone who looked like me,” she wrote.